minvws/nl-kat-coordination/docs/design.md

 * `App` - The main application class, which is responsible for starting the schedulers.
 It also contains the server, which is responsible for handling the rest api requests.
 The `App` implements multiple `Scheduler` instances.
-  The `run()` method starts the schedulers, the listeners, the monitors, the dispatchers, and the server in threads.
+  The `run()` method starts the schedulers, the listeners, the monitors, and the server in threads.
 The `run()` method is the main thread of the application.

 * `Scheduler` - And implementation of a `Scheduler` class is responsible for populating the queue with tasks.
 Contains has a `PriorityQueue` and a